Andreas-Ziegler22/my-vsc-view/README.md

 - After I was stuck on my design I guess I found a solution mega exciting to implement it. ✅ solutions come when the problem are breaking into small steps
 - improve footer ✅
   - git
-  - left content
+  - left content ✅ almost done
-  - right content
+  - right content - need to see how to play with border-bottom - span and different os width percentage

 RESOURCES